Let’s take a look at

 -

-We share information within our company, with vendors and partners, and as described in this section.
+We disclose information within Verizon, with service providers who do work on our behalf, and with third parties as further described in this section.

-We share information within Verizon, including with our affiliates, for a variety of purposes, including providing you with the latest information about our products and services and offering you our latest promotions.
-You can limit the sharing of Customer Proprietary Network Information and certain credit information if you do not want us to use them to market services to you that are different from the ones you have.
+We disclose information within Verizon, including with our affiliates, for a variety of purposes, including providing you with the latest information about our products and services and offering you our latest promotions, and to enhance your Verizon experience, such as by combining account information into a single location for easy access and to better assist you.
+You can limit the disclosure of Customer Proprietary Network Information 17 and certain credit information 18 if you do not want us to use them to market services to you that are different from the ones you have.

+Service Providers.
 We use service providers to help us offer, provide, repair, restore and bill for services.
-We share information with them as necessary for them to perform work for us.
+We disclose information to them as necessary for them to perform work for us.
 They are required to protect information they receive from us or collect on our behalf and can use it only for the purpose we allow.

-We also share de-identified information with companies to assist with the delivery of advertising campaigns or aggregate reports.
+We also disclose de-identified information to companies to assist with the delivery of advertising campaigns or aggregate reports.

 We disclose certain Fios TV information for audience measurement and market research purposes.